NGC3899/Capsual-Navigation/README.md

 #Capsual-Navigation
-This project is related to a capsual-navigation robot project
+This project is related to a capsual-navigation robot project of CUHK.